Written by Sean McPheat |

 4) Immediately afterwards, discuss with your manager how the ideas can be implemented and set some actions together that can measure the effectiveness of some of the changes you are practicing.
 If you have colleagues, discuss with them what you’ve learned and try out some of them together through safe role plays.

-5) Set a target for yourself to achieve based on the new concepts picked up on the course.
+5) Set a target for yourself to achieve based on the new concepts picked up on the Sales Course.
 It will help you see the value of the learning and identify what else you may need to learn in order to create a development plan for yourself over a longer period.

 6) Think about how you can be coached to improve.
 Maybe your manager can act as your mentor, bouncing ideas around as you learn on the job.
 Put some measurables into your job, so you can see the effectiveness of any training and coaching.
 This will enable you to find areas that you still need to develop and can create a good analysis of future training needs.